SpraxDev/Action-SpigotMC/README.md

 </p>

 # Action-SpigotMC
-This Action allows you to easily compile Minecraft Spigot and install it in your runners local maven repository.
+This Action allows you to easily compile Minecraft Spigot or Paper and install it in your runners local maven repository.

 Supported: